dbuchwald/6502/Documentation/Blog/23_Fun_with_OpAmps.md

 The same goes for inputs - you want these to be high impedance to ensure that reading the input doesn't change the level of actual voltage, which would have happened if R6+R5 was significantly smaller resistor.

 This was my "eureka" moment, when I understood what's the story about input/output impedance, and this is when I realized what I needed to do to fix my "broken" OpAmp.
 Sure, I could use stronger resistors (like the aforementioned 10 Ohm ones), but this would only result in excessive current going through the circuit: 5V over 20 Ohm gives 0,25A.
-This is way too high for voltage divider, and would probably burn most of the typical resistors (0,25A * 2,5V = 625mW, which is too much even for 1W resistors).
+This is way too high for voltage divider, and would probably burn most of the typical resistors (0,25A * 2,5V = 625mW, which might be too much even for 1W resistors).
 There is, however, good solution to the problem: using the most "useless" circuit described above.

 See, the main point of the voltage follower circuit is that it acts like a buffer with very high input impedance and very low output impedance.
 It will convert high impedance output of R2/R4 voltage divider into low impedance one, preventing reference voltage changes.